Leisure Activities in Tenby and Pembrokeshire

 Tenby is an ideal base for visiting many enchanting places in the locality.
 Within a 1 hour drive you could visit:

 - Carew Castle (within 20 minutes)

 - St Davids Cathedral (within 1 hour)

 - Carew Castle

 - Dylan Thomas’s Boat House at Laugharne

 There are 2 outstanding golf courses nearby.
 Tenby Golf Club is a traditional championship links course and the oldest affiliated 18 hole course in Wales.
 Trefloyne Golf Club is an exciting addition to the area.

 For information on Wales, Search in Wales is an independent Welsh based search engine for Welsh based web sites.
 Local links for local people.

-See also Stay in Wales – the big Welsh leisure guide.
+See also the Visit Pembrokeshire leisure guide.